 The excess foreskin can take on different dimensions, which can be corrected surgically.
 In around 15% of patients, the clitoral hood is corrected in conjunction with a reduction in the size of the inner labia.
-The clitoral hood is reduced in size using a gentle technique, whereby the subcutaneous tissue and thus the sensitivity to touch are spared.
+The clitoral hood is reduced using a gentle technique, sparing the subcutaneous tissue and thus the sensitivity to touch.

 Facts about clitoral hood lift